algosup/2023-2024-project-4-sportshield-team-5/documents/technical-specification/technical-specification.md

 You can find the connections for the Seeed Board, the SIM[^11] module and the GPS module in the following document:
 ![SIM[^11], GPS, and Seeed board connections](data/easyEDA-connections.png)([easyEDA[^14] sketch here](data/easyEDA-connections.json))

-To dive into the electronic circuits of the PCB[^8], there is the [PCB[^8] circuit schematic](data/SportShield-Electronics-diagram.png) provided by the company.
-However, this sematic is not up to date.
-The most important is the absence of the Q5 MOSFET[^6] used to cut the battery to other components using the control pin D9.
+To dive into the electronic circuits of the PCB, there is the [PCB circuit schematic](data/SportShield-Electronics-diagram.png) provided by the company.
+However, this schematic is not up to date.
+The most important point is the absence of the Q5 MOSFET.
+This component is principally used to cut power supply to other components using the control pin D9.

 # 3. Set-up the environnement